 Whenever the Academy receives a request from a supplier to amend their bank account details, the Senior Finance Officer, School Financial Manager or Finance & Lettings Assistant must contact the supplier, by telephone using the phone number that the Academy already holds, to confirm that the amendment request is genuine.
+Alternatively, the bank account details can be entered into the online banking portal to check that the account details match the account holder.
 If there is any suspicion or doubt about the request; the amendment must not be made until such time as further clarification is received from the supplier.